openstack/ansible-role-zookeeper/README.rst

 Zookeeper role for OpenStack-Ansible
 ====================================

-Ansible role to install uWSGI.
+Ansible role to install zookeeper.

 Documentation for the project can be found at: https://docs.openstack.org/ansible-role-zookeeper/latest/